Monitoring queries in EDC/CDMS

 - Save changes: To save the changes made on the query.

-Viewing and answering queries for a single participant
+Viewing and answering queries from a single participant

 Queries can also be filtered by ‘’Participant status''.
 This also aligns with the filters used in the ‘’Queries'' section of the Study Dashboard.